An operator built this because the information was a mess

 How the data on this site is sourced

-What LienSimple is, and isn't
+What TaxLienSimple is, and isn't

-LienSimple is a tracking tool and a research reference, not a financial advisor.
+TaxLienSimple is a research reference and a tracking tool, not a financial advisor.
 We don't sell certificates, manage money, or promise a return.
-Tax lien investing carries real risk — redemption isn't guaranteed to happen on any particular schedule, and state rules change.
+Tax-sale investing carries real risk — redemption isn't guaranteed on any particular schedule, statutory maximum rates are not what you actually earn after bidding and costs, and state rules change.
 Always verify current rules against the official source before you bid, and treat everything here as a starting point for your own research, not a substitute for it.

 See the data for yourself